 The southern beaches have fine, very white sand, crystal clear turquoise water like few other places you will find, and a lot of pine forests.

 For its part, the north coast presents a different landscape.
 It is wilder and more rugged.
 You will find beaches very similar to those in the south but also beaches with golden, reddish-gold, and dark sand.
 Of course, all also with really crystal clear water.

 The vast majority of the beaches in Menorca are usually coves, small secluded beaches, which have some type of accommodation, usually apartments or villas.
 Hotels and a few large resorts are concentrated on the largest and most touristy beaches.

 Speaking of more tourist beaches in Menorca has nothing to do with those of the peninsula.
-Here all of them, including the most touristically developed ones, are quiet and you will never have the stress of any kind.
+Here all of them, including the most touristically developed ones, are quiet and you will never have any stress of any kind.
 In addition, you will enjoy the clarity of water like in a few other places in the world (and I have already been in a few to be able to affirm it).

 If you have a car, you can choose to sleep in one of these quiet coves, bearing in mind that you will need to move to go out to dinner or have a drink.
 Don’t worry because the island is so small that everything is close.

 Otherwise, or if it is the first time you visit Menorca, I think it is best to take one of the best-known beaches, with public transport, and good services as a base camp.

 - 1 Where to Stay in Menorca: the Best Areas